Want to learn new ways to make extra money?

 What it pays: $50-$75 per resume/$10-$25 per hour

 My freshman year of college I went to my first career fair with a resume that was three pages long and said basically nothing.
 Yikes.

-Then I took a couple free workshops through the division of student affairs and learned how to create a killer resume that landed me an internship with a prestigious company (in a position that normally goes to juniors but I got as a sophomore.
-Holla🙌🏻).
+So I took a couple free workshops through the division of student affairs and learned how to create a killer resume that landed me an internship with a prestigious company (in a position that normally goes to juniors but I got as a sophomore.
+Holla??).

 After that, all my friends asked me to help pump up their resumes, too.

 I didn’t realize it at the time, but I could have gone beyond my friend group and turned my little workshop into a nice side hustle.

 Now I’m here to warn you so you don’t make my same mistake.
 Take advantage of free resources to help build your skills, like school workshops or this resume writing class on SkillShare.

 Again, the easiest way to start offering your resume writing services is through freelance sites like Upwork or Freelancer.
 Even better?
 Ask around in your circle and see who’s looking for a job or summer internship.

 It may not be online, but it’s faster than freelancing with less competition.